 Caustic Soda, Lye and Sodium Hydroxide

 Wanting to use Caustic Soda, Lye or Sodium Hydroxide?
 But you don’t even know where to start?
 Like what’s with all the different names?
-Yes, we know it can be a little overwhelming but we are here to help and break it down easier for you.
+Yes, we know it can be a little overwhelming but we are here to help break it down easier for you.

 Caustic soda is sodium hydroxide which is lye - they are the exact same thing; just different names.
 The reason behind the different names is mainly to do with the chemical name being “sodium hydrate” and the chemical itself is “caustic or corrosive”, leading to being known as caustic soda.
 When it comes to the term “lye” it is a common name that relates to sodium hydroxide in the solution to make soap.

 The nature of caustic soda is usually of a white powder consistency that is either in the form of flake, crystals or pearls, our caustic soda is normally pearls.
 The different types of forms do not change the outcome of what you are trying to do.
-Caustic soda can be used in a variety of applications such as soap making, frosting glass, unblocking drains, candle making and for chemical experiments.
+Caustic soda can be used in a variety of applications such as soap making, frosting glass, unblocking drains, candle making and chemical experiments.